ShaikYasir/Brand_Gen/README.md

 Pre-defined templates in `data/campaign_templates.json` for different industries and campaign types.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues or have questions:

-1. Check the documentation
-2. Open an issue on GitHub
-3. Contact the development team

 ## 🚀 Future Enhancements